Mukhtor Kurbonov

-Mukhtor Kurbonov (Мухтор Қурбонов) (born 26 January 1975) is former Uzbek professional footballer and coach.
-He currently coach of Shurtan.
-As player he played in position of midfielder.
+Mukhtor Kurbonov (Мухтор Қурбонов; born 26 January 1975) is a former Uzbek professional footballer and coach.
+He is currently coach of Shurtan.
+As a player he played in position of midfielder.

 Playing career

-He started playing career in Temiryo'lchi Qo'qon in 1992.
+He started his playing career in Temiryo'lchi Qo'qon in 1992.
 After playing 3 seasons in Kokand, he moved to MHSK Tashkent where he won Oliy League in 1997.
-In 1999-2000 he played for Dustlik and twice won Oliy League titles and Uzbek Cup in 2000 with club.
+In 1999–2000 he played for Dustlik and twice won Oliy League titles and Uzbek Cup in 2000 with club.
 He also played for several Kazakhstani clubs: Kairat (2003), Yassy Sayram (2004) and Zhetysu (2005).

 Kurbonov played for Uzbekistan and was part of team in the 2000 Asian Cup.
 Kurbonov capped totally 15 matches for national team.
-With 152 goals he is member of Gennadi Krasnitsky club.
-Totally he scored 133 goals in Oliy League matches for different clubs.
+With 152 goals, he is member of Gennadi Krasnitsky club.
+In total, he scored 133 goals in Oliy League matches for different clubs.

 Managing career

-On 8 January 2015 he started coaching in Shurtan Guzar.
+On 8 January 2015, he started coaching in Shurtan Guzar.